FamilySearch/GEDCOM-registries/README.md

 [Valuable, Absent, and Used criteria](https://github.com/FamilySearch/GEDCOM/tree/main/attribute-event-requests#proposing-new-family-and-individual-attributes-and-events) then a standard tag/URI can be added into the 'v7.1' branch of the [FamilySearch/GEDCOM repository](https://github.com/FamilySearch/GEDCOM) for inclusion into a future release.

+## Updating extensions

+When an implementation has an extension and makes changes that affect its use in GEDCOM files, the YAML file should be updated.
+The appropriate changes to the YAML file depend on the nature of the changes in the implementation.

+If the implementation merely starts using a documented extension with another GEDCOM version, no changes to the YAML file are needed.

+If the implementation updates its use (e.g., to add a new substructure) for all GEDCOM versions that it the structure can appear in, and it is the only implementation using the extension then it can simply update the existing YAML file.

+If the implementation updates its use but only for some versions of GEDCOM, or is not the only implementation using the extension, then it should create and register a new YAML file with a new URI.